RedisTimeSeries/RedisTimeSeries/docs/commands/ts.info.md

 ## Return value

-TS.INFO returns an array-reply with these elements:
+An array-reply with information about the time series:

 | Name | Description
 | ---- | -